Battle of Jutland (football)

 Battle of Jutland is the football rivalry between two of the oldest clubs in Danish football history, Aalborg BK (founded 1885) and Aarhus GF (founded 1880).

 History behind rivalry

 The rivalry between Aalborg BK and Aarhus GF is first and foremost a rivalry between Aarhus and Aalborg, which are respectively the second and the fourth largest cities in Denmark, and two of the most important business centers in Jutland.
 The rivalry between Aalborg BK and Aarhus GF is also a rivalry between two of the oldest football clubs in Denmark.
 Both clubs can trace their history all the way back to the 1880s.
 Aalborg BK and Aarhus GF are also, historically, two of the most successful football clubs in Denmark.
-Together, they have won nine Danish Superliga titles (Aalborg BK with four and Aarhus GF with five) and 12 Danish Cup titles (Aalborg BK with three and Aarhus GF with nine).
+Together, they have won 10 Danish Superliga titles (Aalborg BK with four and Aarhus GF with six) and 12 Danish Cup titles (Aalborg BK with three and Aarhus GF with nine).